David Ellis

 There really is no “ordinary”.

-When we look closely, we can often see the extraordinary in what appears to be an everyday object, place, or even a moment viewed from a train window as it speeds along the rails.
+If we look closely, we can often see the extraordinary in what appears to be an everyday object, place, or moment.

-It is all about “seeing”, which is deeper than just “looking”.
-It is about taking the time to actually “see” the magic that is in things and moments all around us, all the time.
+It is all about “seeing”, which is deeper than just “looking”, about taking the time to actually “see” the magic that is in things and moments all around us, all the time.

 I use many “photographic tools”;